Sick of your usual boring kitchup or mayo sauce? Want to spice up your meals with some exotic Mediterranean flavours?

 Baba Ganoush is a popular Lebanese eggplant dip.

-It has a smoky, soft and creamy texture that tastes amazing.
+It has a smoky, soft, and creamy texture that tastes amazing.
 It’s suitable as a vegetarian or vegan appetizer or dip that you can enjoy anytime.

 These dips are often found as a pre-dinner mezze in Mediterranean and Middle Eastern cuisines.
 Dip some raw vegetables or serve with flatbread for a tasty, highly nutritious snack.

-This is one of the most known Mediterranean dips.
+Hummus is one of the most known Mediterranean dips.